-For the quantification of credit risk, TTFC follows the Credit Risk Merton standard model.
+TTFC uses the SST credit risk standard model to calculate credit risk.
 Please refer to the Section 10 on Solvency for quantitative information.
+The credit risk model covers credit default and migration risk.

-The largest part of TTFC's credit risk arises from corporate bonds in the investment portfolio.
+TTFC's credit risk is driven by the corporate bonds in the investment portfolio.
 The bond portfolio of TTFC has an average rating of A or higher.

-Other contributors to TTFC's credit risk are the following:
+Other contributors to TTFC's credit risk are cash at bank, government bonds, retroceded technical provisions, receivables from reinsurance companies, deposits made under assumed reinsurance contracts and debtors.

-- Cash at bank

-- Debtors

-- Government bonds

-- Receivables from reinsurance companies